hashintel/hash/packages/libs/avector/README.md

 # avector

-`avector` is an implementation of an append only vector with focus on concurrent access (optimized for reads), providing an API that only takes `&self`, instead of `&mut self`, while still being thread-safe and performant, without utilizing locks.
+`avector` is an implementation of an append-only vector with a focus on concurrent access (optimized for reads), providing an API that only takes `&self`, instead of `&mut self`, while still being thread-safe and performant, without utilizing locks.
 Enabling usage in no-std environments.

 ## Example